 Orange bell peppers have a slight difference in texture.
 They’re more nutritious since they’re older than green or yellow peppers.

 Green peppers are where you find some milder flavors, including:

 Can Parrots Eat Ghost Peppers?

-The ghost pepper has become infamous as the world’s hottest pepper.
-It even won this title officially in the 2007 Guinness World Book of Records.
+The ghost pepper is infamous as the world’s hottest pepper, winning this title in the 2007 Guinness World Book of Records.
 The ghost pepper has a Scoville rating of over a million SHUs.

-For reference, a bottle of Tabasco red pepper sauce has Scoville ratings of 2,000 to 5,000.
-While currently not the hottest pepper in the world, this does put ghost peppers easily in the top 10.
+A Tabasco red pepper sauce bottle has Scoville ratings of 2,000 to 5,000.
+While currently not the hottest pepper in the world, this puts ghost peppers in the top 10.

 Can Parrots Eat Banana Peppers?

-Banana peppers can reach up to 500 on the Scoville chart, but they also contain high amounts of fiber.
-Other types of banana peppers contain no heat at all, but this doesn’t impact their health benefits.
+Banana peppers can reach up to 500 on the Scoville chart but also contain more fiber.

 Can Parrots Eat Habanero Peppers?

-The habanero comes in at about 100,000 to 350,000 SHU on the Scoville scale, but your parrot won’t mind.
-They have a floral taste and aroma, which your bird will recognize as a juicy fruit.
+The habanero reaches 100,000 to 350,000 SHU on the Scoville scale, but a parrot won’t mind.
+They have a floral taste and aroma, which a parrot instantly recognizes as fruit.